NUbots/NUbots/README.md

 ```

 4. Run the docker app that was installed which should add a docker icon to the menu bar.
 5. By default the docker install will allocate 2GB of memory to docker images.
-When building the images this is insufficent for some of the libraries and will result in an error.
+When building the images this is insufficient for some of the libraries and will result in an error.
 In the menu bar go to advanced settings and increase the memory available.
 6. Download the codebase

 ```sh